-The LogTransformer() will apply the logarithm to the indicated variables.
+The LogTransformer() applies the natural logarithm or the logarithm in base 10 to numerical variables.
 Note that the logarithm can only be applied to positive values.
 Thus, if the variable contains 0 or negative variables, this transformer will return and error.